gkurek/jZoom/README.md

 #jZoom

-A tiny and easy-using jQuery plugin for zoomimg images
+A tiny and easy-using jQuery plugin for zooming images

 ##Index